TheTestingMuse/thetestingmuse.github.io/_posts/2021-03-03-models-models-everywhere.md

 - What you can be **paid for**
 - What you're **good at**

-For some folks, this single circle is enough to live a happy and fulfilled life.
+For some folks, a single one of these circles is enough to live a happy and fulfilled life.

-Other people are fortunate enough to combine a couple of these things and perhaps even live a happier and more fulfilled life:
+Other people are fortunate enough to combine a couple of these things, and perhaps even live an even happier and more fulfilled life:

-- What you love + What the world needs = A Mission
+- What you love + What the world needs = **A Mission**
-- What the world needs + What you can be paid for = A Vocation
+- What the world needs + What you can be paid for = **A Vocation**
-- What you can be paid for + What you're good at = A Profession
+- What you can be paid for + What you're good at = **A Profession**
-- What you're good at + What you love = A Passion
+- What you're good at + What you love = **A Passion**

-The more you can find a cross-over, the happier you will be, according to the model - Put simply, if you can find something that you love, that the world needs, which you can be paid for, and which you're good at, you will achieve Ikigai - _"a reason for being"_
+The more cross-overs you can find, the happier you will be, according to the model.

+At the pinnacle of combining circles, if you can find something that you love, that the world needs, which you can be paid for, and which you're good at, you will achieve Ikigai - _"a reason for being"_

 So, Ikigai is a thing of wonder, and a positive model for everyone who finds their own Ikigai, right?

 I mean a single aspect is "OK", combining two is "Good", combining 3 is "Great" and being in a place where you have all 4 aspects is "Perfect", surely?

-Well, not exactly…
+Well, not exactly...

 ## All Models are Fallible